 - ¼ cup light corn syrup or golden syrup (125 ml)

 - ½ cup powdered sugar (100g)

-- Prepare an 8"/20cm square baking dish: Line it with plastic wrap and spray it with a nonstick spray or spread a drizzle of oil around the bottom and sides.
-If your plastic wrap moves around in the pan a lot, tape the corners to prevent it from moving too much.
+- Prepare an 8" (20cm) square baking dish: Line it with plastic wrap and spray it with a nonstick spray or spread a drizzle of oil around the bottom and sides.
+If your plastic wrap isn't snug, tape the corners to prevent it from moving too much.
 It is key to do this step early, as the marshmallow will set quickly!
 Oil a spatula, as well.

-- In a medium saucepan over medium heat, add the sugar, corn syrup or golden syrup, and remaining ¼ cup or 125 ml of water.
+- In a medium saucepan over medium heat, add the sugar, corn syrup or golden syrup, and remaining ¼ cup or 60 ml of water.
 Stir the mixture until it's mostly combined, then cook the syrup until it reaches 270°F/132°C, swirling occasionally to even the temperature.
 Remove from heat.
-A candy thermometer is helpful here to determine when your syrup reaches the soft crack stage.
+(A candy thermometer is helpful here to determine when your syrup reaches the soft crack stage.)

 Whisking the Marshmallow Together

-- Increase the speed to medium high and continue whisking the mixture for 5-10 minutes, until the mixture is an opaque white, thick, and sticky.
+- Increase the speed to medium high and continue whisking the mixture for 5-10 minutes, until the mixture is an opaque white, thick, and starts to clump in the center of the whisk.
 You'll hear the mixer start to work a bit harder once the mixture becomes stringy; that's your sign to turn off the mixer and begin spreading it into the lined pan.

 - Use an oiled spatula to scrape the marshmallow out of the bowl and into the greased pan.
-The marshmallow will slowly spread to the edges of the pan, but it's much faster and more certain if you guide the marshmallow with your oiled spatula.
+Guide the marshmallow into the corners with your oiled spatula.
 Flatten out any peaks with the spatula, re-oiling as necessary to prevent sticking.

 - Let the marshmallow set for 1-2 hours until firm before cutting.